DataBiosphere/terra-azure-relay-listeners/README.md

 }
 ```

+- `inspectRelayedHttpRequest` is called before the relayed HTTP request is forwarded to the target.
+  If the implementation returns `false` the client will receive a `403` response.

+- `inspectWebSocketUpgradeRequest` is called before the listener accepts the relayed WebSocket connection.
+  If the implementation returns `false`, the listener will deny the WebSocket upgrade request.
+  Azure Relay expects a response in less than 30 seconds; if an inspector blocks the requests for longer than that, the client will receive a timeout.

-The implementation must be a named component, e.g.:
+ - The implementation must be a named component, e.g.:

 ```java
 @Component(InspectorNameConstants.HEADERS_LOGGER)